rcarmo/azure-docker-swarm-cluster/README.md

 ## Why

-This was built as a barebones cluster template (for generic services that take advantage of dynamic scaling) and tweaked to show how to provision `cloud-init` scripts, VM scalesets and other ARM templating features.
+This was built as [a barebones cluster template](http://taoofmac.com/space/blog/2016/08/07/2200) (for generic services that take advantage of dynamic scaling) and tweaked to show how to provision `cloud-init` scripts, VM scalesets and other ARM templating features.

-Serendipitously, this was done just in time to test barebones [Docker][d] Swarm 1.12 and demo it on an internal architecture session, and it was felt that it was in the general interest to make the template and support scripts publicly available.
+Serendipitously, this was finished just in time to test barebones [Docker][d] Swarm 1.12 and demo it on an internal architecture session, and it was felt that it was in the general interest to make the template and support scripts publicly available.

 ## How